 This is pure CBD in oil form, extracted from the plant and not yet processed.
 We’ll be honest with you: crude CBD oil doesn’t taste good – or, at least, it’s an acquired taste.
 Often thick, syrupy and dark green or brown in colour; it still contains terpenes and other cannabinoids, but hasn’t yet been filtered of waxes and chlorophyll.
 It’s no more beneficial than a broad-spectrum oil – it’s just a little more… unsavoury.
 So there are few pros (if any) of making crude oil your go-to CBD.

 CBD isolate – as found in our CBD Oil Drops – is pure CBD in an isolated crystal or powder form.
 Unlike broad spectrum or crude formulas, it’s free of that less-than-pleasant earthy tinge, meaning you can easily add other flavours (like citrus or peppermint) for a delicious taste.
 It doesn’t tend to have a distinctive smell or taste – but it’s lacking in other areas, too.
 Unlike a broad-spectrum CBD, it’s been filtered free of other compounds, like terpenes.
 That’s why, often, the carrier oil teamed with CBD isolate is the most prominent taste.

-We use carrier oils in CBD oil because, well, they carry the compound into your bloodstream, allowing for increased absorbency.
-Common carriers for CBD include olive oil, hemp seed oil and coconut oil; all of which alter the taste profile of your daily supplement.
+The look of CBD oil is often determined by the carrier oil used; namely, the oil that carries CBD into your bloodstream, allowing for increased absorbency.
+Common carriers for CBD include olive oil, hemp seed oil and coconut oil; all of which alter the taste profile of your daily supplement, as well as how they look.
 So which one should you look out for?

 This is our carrier oil of choice, found in all of our CBD oils.
 Not only does its blend of fatty acids give an added health boost, but it tastes light, clean and fresh, too.